 Research - LMM

-The main research of the Chair for Marketing & Media involves marketing and management questions with a particular focus on media products and services.
+The main research of the Chair of Marketing & Media involves marketing and management questions with a particular focus on media products and services.

 In the field of media management, the department deals with traditional hedonic media (TV, movies) as well as "new" media, which is consumed via internet or mobile.
 The chair is interested in the effectiveness and factors of success of media itself on one hand and in its utility for suppliers of non-media content such as services and consumption goods on the other.

 The entertainment industries, enlightening billions of people with movies, games, music, and books, are often characterized by their “Nobody Knows Anything” mantra.
 This mantra, coined more than 30 years ago by screenwriter legend William Goldman, argues that survival and success is a function of managerial intuition and instinct and refuses the existence of economic rules and laws for entertainment products.
 The Goldman adage strongly collides with today’s production and marketing budgets for entertainment products which are often exceeding $100 million and can reach up to $500 million – for a single new movie or video game.